Responsible AI in Protein Science

 Our approach to creating safe and beneficial AI technologies includes:

-• Enhancing Pandemic Preparedness: We collaborate with global partners to design diagnostics, therapeutics, and vaccines, essential tools for public health.
+• Enhancing Pandemic Preparedness: We collaborate with global partners to create essential tools for public health — diagnostics, therapeutics, and vaccines.
 Notably, we contributed to the development of the first computationally designed protein medicine.

-• Securing the Digital-to-Physical Divide: To preserve biosecurity in the age of AI, we advocate for universal screening and logging of all synthesized DNA sequences and are eager to explore new collaborations to strengthen these security measures.
+• Securing the Digital-to-Physical Divide: To preserve biosecurity in the age of AI, we advocate for universal screening and logging of all synthesized DNA sequences.
+We welcome collaborations to strengthen these security measures.

-Additionally, our Institute’s executive director Lynda Stuart co-chairs the U.S. National Academies Consensus Study on biosecurity and AI.
-This study, directed by President Biden’s Executive Order 14110, seeks to define the benefits, applications, and security implications of AI in life sciences research.
+Additionally, our Institute’s executive director Lynda Stuart co-chairs the U.S. National Academies Consensus Study on biosecurity and AI which seeks to define the benefits, applications, and security implications of AI in life sciences research.